Quasi-Isometries for certain Right-Angled Coxeter Groups: JSJ trees of cylinders of RACGs

-\begin{proof} By definition, the non-adjacent vertices $a$ and $b$ of a cut triple $\{a-b\}$ cannot be a cut pair and by \hyperref[StandingAssumption2]{Standing Assumption 2} $a$ and $b$ are not connected.
+\begin{proof} By definition, the non-adjacent vertices $a$ and $b$ of a cut triple $\{a-b\}$ are not a cut pair and by \hyperref[StandingAssumption2]{Standing Assumption 2} $a$ and $b$ do not share an edge.
 Thus $a$ and $b$ do not separate $|\Gamma|$.
 Therefore a set satisfying \hyperref[A1n]{(A1)} cannot contain a cut triple, implying (1).
-Assertions (2) and (3) follow by the same line of argument as used in Lemma 3.13, Lemma 3.21 and Corollary 3.22 of \cite{DaniThomasBowditch}.

-For (4) suppose that the two vertices $x$ and $y$ of degree 2 lie in different branches in $A$ meeting at an essential vertex $a$.
-Since $a$ is not a cut vertex, there must be another essential vertex $b \in V(\Gamma)$ such that $x$ and $y$ are in different connected components of $\Gamma \setminus \{a,b\}$.
-But since $a$ is essential, there must be at least a third branch starting at $a$.
-By reusing the fact that $a$ is not a cut vertex we conclude that there must be a path from $a$ to $b$ not passing through any of the branches containing $x$ or $y$.
+For (2) suppose that two vertices $x$ and $y$ of degree 2 lie in different branches contained in $A$ meeting at an essential vertex $a$.
+Let $b_x$ and $b_y$ be the other endpoint of these branches respectively.
+Since $a$, $b_x$ and $b_y$ are essential, $a$ is connected to both $b_x$ and $b_y$ via a path neither passing through $x$ nor $y$.
 Thus $|\Gamma| \setminus \{x,y\}$ is connected, in contradiction to condition \hyperref[A1]{(A1)}. \end{proof}

 \begin{proof} \textit{(of Lemma \ref{HangCylEdges2Ended})} For the proof of \hyperref[HangCylEdges2EndedCase1]{(a)} assume that $A$ satisfies the conditions \hyperref[A1n]{(A1)}, \hyperref[A2n]{(A2)} and \hyperref[A3n]{(A3)}.
 Let $W_A$ be the corresponding hanging vertex group on the defining graph $\Gamma_A$ intersecting the cylinder vertex group $G_Y$ corresponding to the cut collection $\{a-b\}$ non-trivially.
 Recall that by Lemma \ref{EdgeIffIntersection} the intersection must contain $W_{\{a-b\}}$.
 Then by Lemma \ref{LemVerticesInA}.1. $\{a-b\}$ cannot be a cut triple, so $G_Y$ must correspond to a cut pair $\{a,b\}$.